 Clusters are geographic concentrations of interdependent, complementary and/or competing businesses in related industries that trade with each other.
 Clusters act as a powerful magnet for business location and create diverse pools of skilled workers, central to our economic development efforts.

 Entrepreneurs are the engines of the economy we focus on the availability of capital, training, and technical assistance they need to start-up and grow their business in Broomfield including; technical assistance, financing, legislation, marketing, accounting, and networking.

 A comprehensive marketing effort to support the attraction, retention, and expansion of businesses; improvement of the community’s image locally, nationally, and internationally; and the promotion of specific policies and programs.

 Every year more than 15,000 communities seek to attract an estimated 100 to 200 new business locations.
 Given these statistics the Chamber recognizes the necessity to effectively market to real-estate brokers and site selection professionals with current data and responsiveness to inquiries.

-For more information on joining the Chamber and/or becoming an investor in the ABEC, please contact Jennifer Kerr, President and CEO of the Chamber.
+For more information on joining the Chamber and/or becoming an investor in the ABEC, please contact Sam Taylor, Interim President and CEO of the Chamber.